CartoDB/raster-loader/docs/source/user_guide/cli.rst

 To upload a raster file to a BigQuery table, use the ``carto bigquery upload`` command.

-At minimum, this command requires a file path to a local raster file that can be `read by GDAL`_ and processed with `rasterio`_.
+At a minimum, this command requires a file path to a local raster file that can be `read by GDAL`_ and processed with `rasterio`_.
 It also requires a `GCP project name`_, a `BigQuery dataset`_, and a `BigQuery table name`_.
 For example: